Graduate Courses 2020-2021

 Instructor: Dr. Larissa Lai

-This course will address Canadian and Turtle Island anti-racist cultural events, movements and debates of the last thirty years and their contributions and impact on Canadian/ Turtle Island literary communities.
-Possible events addressed include: Telling It, Writing Thru Race, It's a Cultural Thing, Race to the Screen, Race and the Body Politic, the Appropriate Voice, First Ladies, the women of colour interventions in the late 1980s at PEN Canada, and the Earth Spirit Festival.
+This course will address Canadian and Turtle Island anti-racist cultural events, movements and debates of the 1980s and 1990s their contributions and impact on Canadian/ Turtle Island literary communities.
+Events addressed will likely include: Telling It, International Dub Poetry Festival and Conference, Writing Thru Race, It's a Cultural Thing/Minquon Panchayat, and the Appropriate Voice.
 We will track the progress of key debates including cultural appropriation, the use of the term "people of colour", the problematics of equity, the concept of revolution, and more.
-Possible texts include: Carol Tator's Challenging Racism in the Arts, Monika Kin Gagnon's Other Conundrums, Nourbese Philip's Black, Smaro Kamboureli's Scandalous Bodies, Lee Maracle's Memory Serves, Rinaldo Walcott's Black Like Who as well as articles and essays from community-based arts magazines and journals (both existing and historical) including Fuse, Parallelogramme, Canadian Literature, Essays in Canadian Writing, Mix, The Asianadian, Rice Paper and more.
-Course requirements are likely to be two presentations, weekly discussion contributions in the form of prepared questions, and a final project with both a critical and a creative option.
+Texts will likely include: Carol Tator's Challenging Racism in the Arts, Monika Kin Gagnon's Other Conundrums, Telling It: Women Across Languages and Cultures as well as articles and essays from community-based arts magazines and journals.
+We will also discuss texts produced by writers and artists involved in the events.
+Since the events we are studying are documented largely in ephemeral sources, this course will have a strong archival component.
+Course requirements will include presentations, weekly discussion contributions in the form of prepared questions, and a final project with both a critical and a creative option.